Lawrence Bossidy: CEO of General Electric Credit Corporation

-One of his most important jobs at General Electric was as chief operating officer of General Electric Credit Corporation from 1979 to 1981.
-During Bossidy's tenure as head of General Electric Credit Corporation, the subsidiary, founded in 1943, came into its own.
-Between 1979 and 1984, its assets doubled, to $16 billion, due to expansion into leasing and selling of heavy industrial goods, inventories, real estate, and insurance.
-The leasing operations also provided General Electric with tax shelters from accelerated depreciation on equipment that GE developed that were then leased by the credit corporation.
+One of his most important jobs at General Electric was chief operating officer of General Electric Credit Corporation from 1979 to 1981.
+During his tenure as head, the subsidiary, founded in 1943, came into its own.
+Between 1979 and 1984, its assets doubled to $16 billion due to expansion into leasing and selling of heavy industrial goods, inventories, real estate, and insurance.
+The leasing operations also provided General Electric tax shelters from accelerated depreciation on equipment that GE developed that was then leased by the credit corporation.
 Dennis Dammerman worked for Bossidy at GE Credit and remembered that Bossidy "could be boisterous and a little unsettling to the insecure.
-He challenged everything, If you couldn't back up what you said, look out.
+He challenged everything.
+If you couldn't back up what you said, look out.
 But he also challenges himself."

 Relationship with GE CEO Jack Welch

-Bossidy had a long term business relationship with General Electric CEO Jack Welch that began in the late 1960s when Bossidy came to audit GE's plastics division where Welch worked at the time.
+Bossidy had a long term business relationship with General Electric CEO Jack Welch that began in the late 1960s when Bossidy came to audit GE's plastics division where Welch then worked.
 Bossidy later worked for Welch when Welch became CEO at General Electric.
 "Larry is a quick thinker, who energizes others around him.
 When he gets behind an idea, he lights up a room," says Welch.
 "He has both the mental toughness as well as the broad perspective that is necessary to lead and deliver results."

 Before joining AlliedSignal, Bossidy was a high level executive at GE.
-He was very close to GE CEO Jack Welch but left for Allied Signal because he was too close in age to Welch to be considered as his successor (GE has a mandatory 65-year retirement age for its CEOs so somebody who is not a good ten years younger at the time of a CEO change would not be considered for the job).
+He was very close to GE CEO Jack Welch but left for Allied Signal because he was too close in age to Welch to be considered his successor (GE has a mandatory 65-year retirement age for its CEOs so somebody who is not a good ten years younger at the time of a CEO change would not be considered for the job).

 Career at AlliedSignal

 From 1991 to 1999, Bossidy served as chairman and CEO of AlliedSignal Corporation.
-He became Chairman of Honeywell Corporation when Honeywell was acquired by AlliedSignal in 1999.
-Allied Signal, well-known in the aerospace, aviation, and military industries adopted the Honeywell name, as Honeywell's product diversity provided greater notoriety in the consumer market.
-Bossidy retired in April 2000, then returned in July 2001, following an unsuccessful effort by General Electric to acquire Honeywell; he again retired from Honeywell in 2002.
+He became Chairman of Honeywell Corporation when AlliedSignal acquired it in 1999.
+Allied Signal, well-known in the aerospace, aviation, and military industries, adopted the Honeywell name, as Honeywell's product diversity provided greater notoriety in the consumer market.
+Bossidy retired in April 2000, then returned in July 2001, following an unsuccessful effort by General Electric to acquire Honeywell; he retired from Honeywell again in 2002.

 Bossidy served as Chairman of The Business Council in 1997 and 1998.
 In 2002, he co-authored, with business consultant Ram Charan, the best-selling book Execution: The Discipline of Getting Things Done, and a follow-on book in 2004.
 Bossidy was a director of the pharmaceutical company Merck from 1992 until April 2007.

-Personal life
+Personal life and death

-Bossidy married Nancy Bossidy in 1956.
+Bossidy married Nancy Jo Rodhouse in 1956; she died in 2023.
 The Bossidys have six daughters and three sons and thirty-one grandchildren.
-Bossidy lives in Ridgefield, Connecticut, and has a winter home in Palm Beach, Florida.
+Bossidy lived in Ridgefield, Connecticut, and had a winter home in Palm Beach, Florida.
+He died of a heart attack in Ridgefield, Connecticut on July 22, 2025, at the age of 90.